 Miss Lilly from Angelina Ballerina was nowhere to be seen in the sequel series The Next Steps outside of a picture of her at Angelina's school and the occasional mentioning of her name.
 Likely justified in that her voice actress Judi Dench is a well-known character actress and hiring her to reprise her role would be very costly.

 Buster Baxter went on a year long trip around the world with his dad whom he doesn't spend much time with since he and his mom are divorced; he returns in the season opener.
+This was done because Daniel Brochu, Buster's voice actor moved to Australia for a year and was most likely returning.

 In a Very Special Episode dealing with a fire in the school, Mr. Morris left for New Mexico after recovering from injuries sustained in said fire.
 He has since appeared in Postcards From Buster.
 Strangely, he—-or someone who looks like him—-has made background appearences from time to time at Lakewood Elementary.
 However, the real Mr. Morris seems to be about to finally make a return.

-In Blue's Clues, to help its impressionable young viewers cope more easily with the resignation of host Steve Burns, he supposedly leaves to go to college and is quickly replaced by a brother, Joe.
+In Blue's Clues, to help its impressionable young viewers cope more easily with the resignation of host Steve Burns, he supposedly leaves to go to college and is quickly replaced by his brother, Joe.

 The Care Bears cousins suffered this fate in the early 90s due to Kenner revamping the line.
 Those that weren't put on the bus were transformed into bears.
 The bus briefly came back in 2003, only to leave again in 2005, owing to a failed attempt by Play Along Toys to reintroduce the cousins, but at least four of the cousins are now permanently back off the bus as of November 2015.